mlabate/apollographql-spacex-booking/README.md

 - A user profile page
 - A cart

-To populate these views, the app's data graph will connect to two data sources: a REST API and a SQLite database.
+To populate these views, the app's data graph will connect to two data sources: a REST API (from SpaceX) and a SQLite database (this is because the SpaceX API is a read-only data source for fetching launch data, so we also need a writable data source that allows us to store application data, such as user identities and seat reservations).

 Here's what the finished app will look like: